2014 Summit League baseball tournament

 The 2014 Summit League baseball tournament took place from May 22 through 24.
-The top four regular season finishers of the league's five teams met in the double-elimination tournament held at Erv Huether Field on the campus of South Dakota State in Brookings, South Dakota. won its first tournament championship to earn The Summit League's automatic bid to the 2014 NCAA Division I baseball tournament.
+The top four regular season finishers of the league's five teams met in the double-elimination tournament held at Sioux Falls Stadium in Sioux Falls, South Dakota hosted by South Dakota State. won its first tournament championship to earn The Summit League's automatic bid to the 2014 NCAA Division I baseball tournament.

 Seeding

 The top four finishers from the regular season were seeded one through four based on conference winning percentage.
 The teams then played a double elimination tournament.
 Nebraska–Omaha was ineligible as it transitioned to Division I.

 Results

 All-Tournament Team

 The following players were named to the All-Tournament Team.

 Most Valuable Player

 Reed Pfannenstein was named Tournament Most Valuable Player.
 Pfannenstein was a pitcher for North Dakota State.